Skip to main content

 2. Topic

-1. Configure MQTT Server
+Configure MQTT Server

 MQTT_List

-Fill in the MQTT server information:
+Fill in the MQTT Server information:

-• Name: Must be unique, required
+• Name: Must be unique.
+Required;

-• Username/Password: Fill if applicable
+• Username/Password: Fill in if available;

-• Status: Enabled
+• Status: Enable.
+MQTT_Server_ADD

-2. Configure Topic
+Configure Topic

 topic